-As at December 31, 2020 and 2019, the Group's joint arrangement is in the form of a joint operation.
+As at December 31, 2021 and 2020, there has been no change in the Group's joint arrangement classification and remains to be in the form of a joint operation.

 Determination of Functional Currency

 The entities within the Group determine the functional currency based on economic substance of underlying circumstances relevant to each entity within the Group.
 The determination of functional currency was based on the primary economic environment in which each of the entities generates and expends cash.
 The Parent Company and LOGPOCOR's functional currency is the US Dollar while the functional currency of OMWI and OLC is Philippine Peso.